Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Introduction

+In particular, permutations already provide universal resources in every dimension $d \ge 4$, although the relevant permutation depends on the arithmetic structure of $d$.
+Here the threshold $d \ge 4$ refers to the existence of some universal permutation across the trichotomy, whereas the stronger prime-dimensional statement that the transposition $(0\;1)$ is universal requires $p \ge 5$ because for $p=2,3$ every permutation is affine and, hence, Clifford.

+The trichotomy highlights three kinds of resource gates: diagonal phase gates generalizing the qubit $T$ gate, simple basis permutations, and arithmetic gates acting between coprime factors of a composite register.
+Their role in this paper is structural.
+We identify the conditions under which such gates promote the single-qudit Clifford group to universality, and classify them as either $T$-type phase gates or CNOT-type permutation gates.

+This dimension dependence matters because higher-dimensional and hybrid-dimensional qudit platforms are increasingly accessible experimentally~\cite{RingbauerEtAl2022, Low2025, Chicco_2023}, while the standard prime-dimensional Clifford~+~$T$ picture does not directly describe them.
+A local account of how universality changes beyond the prime case is still lacking.
+The trichotomy established here provides that account: the prime factorization of $d$ determines the obstruction to single-qudit universality and identifies local resources that overcome it in each regime.
+Once these obstructions are resolved, universality in the multi-qudit setting ensues.

-\textbf{Structure of the paper.} Section~\ref{sec:preliminaries} establishes the algebraic framework: the density criterion, the structure of the generalized Pauli and Clifford groups, and the decomposition of composite-dimensional systems via the Chinese Remainder Theorem.
-Section~\ref{sec:geometric} develops the geometric criterion for infiniteness and its spectral characterization.
-Sections~\ref{sec:prime}, \ref{sec:prime_power}, and \ref{sec:composite} analyze the three regimes of the trichotomy in detail.
-Section~\ref{sec:discussion} discusses implications of our findings and open problems.
+\textbf{Structure of the paper.} Section~\ref{sec:preliminaries} sets up the universality criterion, recalls the Brylinski reduction from local to multi-qudit universality, and introduces the Clifford-group framework used throughout.
+Section~\ref{sec:geometric} proves the infiniteness criterion based on projective distance to the identity.
+Sections~\ref{sec:prime}--\ref{sec:composite} treat the three branches of the trichotomy in turn.
+Section~\ref{sec:discussion} concludes with implications, limitations, and open questions.